jorge990125/wiki-vmangos/Frequently-Asked-Questions.md

 ### I am trying to start a game event, but it is disabled.

 You need to use _.event enable_ before _.event start_ when the event is disabled in the database.
 Alternatively you can just remove the disabled flag from the event in the `game_event` table.

-### How do i play with a different client build like 1.10?

-In order to change targeted client build, you must edit the value of the SUPPORTED_CLIENT_BUILD define in Common.h before compiling the core.